Special Education Endorsement

 - Learn about instructional practices with demonstrated effectiveness in improving academic achievement and socially acceptable behavior of students with special needs.

-Throughout the program, your knowledge and skills will be applied in school-based special education settings with eligible special education students.
-Endorsement candidates may use their current special education teaching assignment site as a practicum setting.
+Throughout the program, your knowledge and skills will be applied in school-based special education settings with students receiving special-education services.
+If applicable, endorsement candidates may use their current special education teaching assignment site as a practicum setting.

 What to Expect

 The Special Education endorsement provides 18 semester hours of opportunities to learn and/or refine skills in each aspect of the special education process from referral to reevaluation.
-Faculty are practicing special education professionals who approach courses and practica as opportunities to examine and solve the day-to-day questions and concerns of educating students with disabilities in pre-kindergarten through 12th grade.
-Each course emphasizes research-based, interactive problem solving that is effective, efficient, practical, up-to-date, and skill-based; designed to ensure that graduates of the program are well equipped to serve students with special needs.
+Faculty approach courses and practica as opportunities to examine and solve the day-to-day questions and concerns of educating students with disabilities in pre-kindergarten through 12th grade settings across all levels of disability (mild, moderate, and severe).
+Each course emphasizes research-based, interactive problem solving that is effective, efficient, practical, up-to-date, and skill-based, designed to ensure that graduates of the program are well equipped to serve students with special needs.

 Why Study at LC?